Director: Nam Tran, Ph.D.

 - To efficiently prioritize, disperse and track specimens via a rapid and standardized approval and monitoring process

-- To provide TMA consultation and services for cancer center investigators and their collaborators
+- To provide TMA consultation and services for comprehensive cancer center investigators and their collaborators

 This facility offers several advantages over other national specimen repositories.
 They include: